robinmamie/machine_learning/project2/README.md

     usage: run.py [-h] [-generate [number]] [--use-augmented-set]
                 [-model [number]] [--no-load] [-train [epochs]]
+                [--search-threshold] [-min-threshold [limit]]
+                [-max-threshold [limit]] [-step-threshold [step]] [--no-predict]
-                [--search-threshold] [--no-predict] [--no-aicrowd] [--rtx]
+                [--no-aicrowd] [--rtx]

     Prediction runner for the EPFL ML Road Segmentation 2019 Challenge.
 The default behaviour loads our best model and creates its AICrowd submission.

     optional arguments:
     -h, --help            show this help message and exit -generate [number]    Number of images to generate per train set image (default 0)
     --use-augmented-set   Use the generated augmented train set (default False) -model [number]       Number of the model to use (default 1) --no-load             Do not load any previously saved model (default True) -train [epochs]       Number of epochs to train the neural network with (default 0)
     --search-threshold    Search the best threshold on a validation set (default False)
+    -min-threshold [limit]
+                            Minimum threshold search (default 0.39)
+    -max-threshold [limit]
+                            Maximum threshold search (default 0.41)
+    -step-threshold [step]
-    --no-predict         Do not predict any image from the test set (default True)
+                            Step for the threshold search (default 1e-3) --no-predict          Do not predict any image from the test set (default True)
     --no-aicrowd          Do not generate file for AICrowd submission (default True)
     --rtx                 Allow memory growth for RTX GPUs (default False)

 ### Model number